acampove/rx_run3/doc/maintenance.md

 options:
   -h, --help            show this help message and exit -p --project E.g. rx
-  -s SKIP_SAM [SKIP_SAM ...], --skip_sam SKIP_SAM [SKIP_SAM ...]
+  -o --only    Optional, if used, will check only this friend, e.g. mva -s SKIP_SAM [SKIP_SAM ...], --skip_sam SKIP_SAM [SKIP_SAM ...]
                         Samples to skip
   -l {10,20,30}, --log_level {10,20,30}